HIV Insurance in Thailand

 As a general rule, international insurers won’t offer coverage for HIV/AIDS-related treatment to someone who has already been tested HIV-positive.
 Similar to other Sexually Transmitted Diseases (STDs), HIV is normally outrightly excluded from coverage in most health insurance plans.

-However, some insurers may exclude it only if it was transmitted through sex but will cover you if it was contracted through other means (e.g., blood transfusion), and only if you got infected while enrolled in your current insurance plan.
+However, some insurers may exclude it only if it was transmitted through sex but will cover you if it was contracted through other means (e.g., blood transfusion) and only if you got infected while enrolled in your current insurance plan.
 It is crucial to study the policy regarding coverage areas.

 Even if that’s the case, this particular coverage usually comes with a long waiting period, meaning a long post-enrollment period must pass before you can use the benefits associated with it.
+Additionally, you might have to produce a mountain of proof.

 Travel Insurance: AIDS and HIV